Carmaux-Bons Enfants bombing: Anarchist circles

 Most anarchists supported the attack, but some expressed doubts about the initial target, which was not a police station but a company made up of civilian workers.
 Reflecting on this a few years later, Jean Grave remarked:

+The bomb [...] had been smarter than its makers.
+Had it exploded on Avenue de l'Opéra, [...] it could have turned public opinion against the anarchists.
+Whereas at the police station, it didn’t matter at all.

 Shift in the scope of terrorism

-The Carmaux-Bons-Enfants bombing, like other attacks during the Era of Attacks (1892-1894) marked the emergence of a terrorist symbolism tied to locations rather than individuals.
+The Carmaux-Bons-Enfants bombing, like other attacks during the Era of Attacks (1892–1894) marked the emergence of a terrorist symbolism tied to locations rather than individuals.
 Karine Salomé writes on this subject:

+The ambiguity becomes even more pronounced with anarchist attacks, which were no longer exclusively linked to the presence of the head of state.
+Instead, they began targeting the homes of individuals from diverse backgrounds, such as magistrates Benoît and Bulot during the bombings on Boulevard Saint-Germain and Rue de Clichy in 1892.
+They also struck symbolic sites, including the Lobau barracks, the Carmaux Mining Company (initially targeted by the bomb that exploded at the Bons Enfants police station), the Madeleine church, the National Assembly, and the Terminus café.
+From then on, with the exception of Sadi Carnot’s assassination, anarchist attacks signaled a transition from symbolism centered on individuals —specifically the head of state—to symbolism centered on locations, a shift that contemporaries did not always comprehend.